 How much snow does it take to build Vulcan Snow Park?

-Between just the sculpture blocks, exhibition sculpture, and snow slide, we use at least 50,000 cubic feet of snow.
-That’s enough to cover the whole Kidway in at least 5" of snow!
+A lot!
+For the sculpture blocks alone, we use at least 9,000 cubic feet of snow.
+That’s enough to cover a football field in at least 1/2" of snow.

 Where do you get the snow?